Azure-Samples/azure-search-java-samples/quickstart/README.md

 1. Extract contents if the download is a zip file.
 Make sure the files are read-write.

-1. Get the [service name and admin API key](https://learn.microsoft.com/azure/search/search-get-started-java#get-a-key-and-url) of your service.
+1. Get the [service name and admin API key](https://learn.microsoft.com/azure/search/search-get-started-java#get-a-key-and-url) of your search service.
 You can find this information in the Azure portal.

-1. In Visual Studio Code or another IDE, create a Maven project.
+1. In Visual Studio Code or another IDE, create a Java project.

+   - Press Ctrl-Shift-P to open the command palette.
+   - Search for and then select **Java: Create Java Project**.
+   - Select **No Build**.

-1. Configure access to the search service by editing the variables for `searchServiceEndpoint` and `adminKey` in the **App.java** class.
+1. Open **App.java** and configure access to the search service by editing the variables for `searchServiceEndpoint` and `adminKey`.

 ## Run the sample